 The world seems to be obsessed with food in a bowl.
 You might also know this trend as a Buddha Bowl.
 But since the name has absolutely nothing to do with Buddha, I prefer just sticking to the simpler name of “bowl,” or in this case, chicken bowl.
 More on this later…

-I was a late adopter to the bowl trend but I’m starting to get the appeal.
+I was a late adopter to the bowl trend but I get the appeal.
 Food in a bowl is food for people who don’t have time.
-It’s a smart idea for packing in a lunch, eating on the road.
-Everything is bite-sized, no cutting necessary, so you can eat it wherever and whenever.
+It’s a smart recipe for a lunch box and eating on the road.
+Everything is bite-sized, no cutting necessary.
+So you can eat this chicken power bowl wherever and whenever.
 Although I don’t like being the kind of person who needs that convenience, I am.
-That’s why I invented a bowl of my own that’s high in both nutrition and flavor, my chicken bowl with peanut sauce.
+That’s why I invented a bowl recipe of my own that’s high in both nutrition and big on flavor, my chicken and rice bowl with peanut sauce.

 - 1/4 cup salted all-natural peanut butter